raini-dev/pipes/README.md

 `@raini/pipes` is a set of monoids called Pipelines.
 Pipelines are lazy and do not get invoked until they are forked with `process` method.

-A Pipeline is a Monoid and can be concatenated with other Pipelines with `concat` which allows joining separate pieces of composed functions.
+A Pipeline is a Monoid and can be concatenated with other Pipelines with `p.concat` which allows joining separate sets of composed functions.

 ## Features